 I know that other Muslims are also speaking out—as groups, as individuals, and as communities.
 We need to listen to them.
 We are at a moment of great vulnerability.
 Muslims in the United States today and across the world are feeling uncertain of their personal safety.
 This is heartbreaking to me.
 Children of every religions persuasion should feel secure at home and confident at school.
 Their fathers and mothers should likewise be treated with dignity and human kindness in public, in private, and online.

-Here at the Neal A. Maxwell Institute for Religious Scholarship we will continue to produce the Middle Eastern Texts Initiative as a sign of our high esteem for the rich contributions of Islamicate civilization to humanity.
-But as disciple-scholars who follow the pattern of our namesake Elder Maxwell, it behooves us also to speak out at times like these in defense of the faith—in this instance the faith of the Latter-day Saints who have known much of political persecution themselves, and, especially today, the faith of our Muslim sisters and brothers who desire only to live their lives as we all do, in peace with their neighbors and friends.
+Here at the Neal A. Maxwell Institute for Religious Scholarship we will continue to produce the Middle Eastern Texts Initiative as a sign of our high esteem for the rich contributions to humanity of Islamicate civilization.
+But as disciple-scholars who follow the pattern of our namesake, Elder Maxwell, it behooves us also to speak out at times like these in defense of the faith—in this instance the faith of the Latter-day Saints who have known much of political persecution themselves, and, especially today, the faith of our Muslim sisters and brothers who desire only to live their lives as we all do, in peace with their neighbors and friends.